fingerprintjs/fingerprint.com-vercel/content/blog/our-company-name-is-now-fingerprint.md

 customCTA:
   openCtaNewTab: false
 ---
 <i>Note: We have changed our company name, but we have not made any changes to our product names or Github libraries.
-Our very popular Github project is still called <a href="https://github.com/fingerprintjs/fingerprintjs">FingerprintJS</a>.</i>
+Our very popular Github project is still called <a href="https://github.com/fingerprintjs/fingerprintjs" target= "_blank" rel="noopener noreferrer">FingerprintJS</a>.</i>

 In 2012, our CTO and cofounder Valentin created our JavaScript browser fingerprinting library, aptly named FingerprintJS.
 When the company was incorporated 8 years later, we decided to retain our brand recognition and keep the company name consistent.